 “It’s none of my bizz.”
 I said with a shrug.

 They sat back at the bar and picked up their drinks, Ian refilling Colleen’s whiskey glass which she drank slowly, clearly enjoying the taste of it.

 “Do I get a drink too?
 I’ve had a very heavy day you know.”
 I said with a grin.

 “Eh, why not?”
 Ian said.
 “But just one.
 I know just what you want, you could always say I’m psychic even.”
 He went to the other side of the bar and began mixing stuff together.
 “And one Planter’s punch for my favorite daughter.”

 “Perfect.”
 I said with a grin, taking the glass and bringing it to my lips.
-Dad had obviously gone light on the alcohol but I liked the way the kick of the rum complemented the sweetness of the pineapple and orange juices
+Dad had obviously gone light on the alcohol but I liked the way the light kick of the rum complemented the sweetness of the pineapple and orange juices

-When the shower finally stopped Colleen excused herself and went downstairs.
+When the shower finally stopped Colleen excused herself and went upstairs.
 She and her daughter were together for a few minutes.
 When Colleen finally came down, I went upstairs with Grump on my heels.
 I went into my room where Caroline was sitting on the bed, looking somewhat gloomy.

 “Hey, everything okay?”
 I asked.

 I nodded and sat down on the bed next to her.